Meet-S0ni/Interview-Questions/README.md

   - we have to use hcl
   - vender locking, if you have terraform code moving from terraform to another iac is very difficult
   - state file has sensitive data in plain text
+  - Performance it will take much time for large infrastructure
 - API as code
 - use case of null resource
 - what are different data types in terraform